 Game Day Grub: An Easy Recipe For Every Quarter of the Game

-That’s why we’re helping you out with 4 easy, tried and true recipes for this weekend’s games.
-One recipe for each quarter of the game…and beers for all at halftime!
+That’s why we’re helping you out with 4 easy, tried and true recipes for the big game.
+One recipe for each quarter…and beers for all at halftime!

 1st Quarter: Our Own Homemade Guacamole – Yes, this one is a “cheat.”
 But a really, really good cheat.
 Our delightfully chunky and flavorful guacamole is made fresh everyday in our kitchens using perfectly ripe avocados, cilantro, onion, and tomato.
 Serve it in a pretty bowl and pair with your favorite tortilla chips and your friends will never know you didn’t make it!
 Or – get extra fancy and top it with some pomegranate seeds and crumbled cotija cheese for some seasonal flair that’s sure to impress.

 2nd Quarter: Buffalo Chicken Dip.
 We’ve all had it.
 And when it’s good, it’s really good.
 Our recipe is one of those really good ones too – the kind you think about for days and then try desperately to recreate.
 But we’re just going to take the guesswork out of the process for you and give you the best recipe for the dip you’ve ever had.
 And by all means, claim it as your own when you friends go nuts for it.
 We’re not telling.
 Get the recipe here!